Murzynek Bambo

 Murzynek Bambo (Bambo the little negro) is a children's poem by Polish-Jewish author Julian Tuwim (September 1894 – December 1953), written in 1934, which tells a story of a fictitious African child named Bambo.
-Tuwim's poem, which was said to have been written to promote tolerance toward other ethnicities during interwar Poland, is seen by some as highly controversial, with critics accusing the author of perpetuating harmful racial stereotypes.
+Tuwim's poem, which was said to have been written to promote tolerance toward other ethnicities during interwar Poland, is now seen by some as highly controversial, with critics accusing the author of perpetuating harmful racial stereotypes.

 Analysis and controversy

 Historical context

 The poem is sixteen lines long, arranged in eight rhyming couplets.
 It is said to have been written by Tuwim to teach Polish youth tolerance towards Black children, suggesting they are not different from their Polish counterparts.
 Historians note that Tuwim, who faced strong anti-Semitic sentiments during the interwar period, opposed Polish nationalist politics and its discrimination against ethnic minorities.
 According to Jakub Wojas, Tuwim was widely known for his anti-nationalist and anti-racist views.